jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

 # Summary of Tutorial Content

-This tutorial will step through the creation of a simple go/no-go task.
+This tutorial will step through the creation of a simple response time task.
 The subject is asked to respond to blue circles by pressing the F key, but to not respond to orange circles.
 The concepts covered in the tutorial include:

-* Creating blocks to show instructions
+* Creating trials to show instructions.
-* Creating blocks to show stimuli and measure response time
+* Creating trials to show stimuli and measure response time.
-* Using the randomization methods of the jsPsych library
+* Using the randomization methods of the jsPsych library.
-* Tagging trials with additional data
+* Tagging trials with additional data to describe within-subject conditions.
-* Using functions as trial parameters
+* Using functions as trial parameters to generate dynamic content.
-* Using callback functions
+* Using callback functions to process the data for a trial immediately after the trial ends.

 ## Part 1: Creating a blank experiment